 My academic journey began at Brown University where I studied Old World Archaeology and Art and Geological Sciences.
 While on an archaeological excavation in Greece, I befriended an emerging explorer named Katy.
 I discovered that oceanography provided an opportunity to combine my interests in both geology and archaeology.

-Although perfectly happy to spend hour after hour picking crystal grains under a microscope, I had been neglecting a very significant portion of my brain.
+Although perfectly happy to spend every day in the lab picking crystals under a microscope, I had been neglecting a very significant portion of my brain.
 After receiving my Masters at URI, I enrolled in the Science Illustration Program at California State University, Monterey Bay.
-The program was strongly focused on biology and I became engrossed in painting Australia animals.
 I graduated from the Science Illustration Program with a new interest in carnitas and Photoshop.

-I moved to Minnesota in 2012 where I learned metal smithing and jewelry design.
-More recently, I've been writing narrative nonfiction children's books and practicing my blacksmithing, carpentry and sewing.
+I moved to Minnesota in 2012 where I expanded my artistic expression to metalworking and jewelry design.
+In my free time I write narrative nonfiction children's books and practice my blacksmithing, carpentry and sewing.